Qumulo/docs/qumulo-nexus-configuration-guide/creating-registration-key-nexus-remote-support.md

 1. In the **Registration Key Created** dialog box, click **Copy Key** and they click **Done**.

-   {{site.data.alerts.note}}
+   {{site.data.alerts.important}}
    <ul>
      <li>Nexus displays the registration key only once.
 Copy this key to secure location.</li>
      <li>If you misplace your key before enabling Nexus Remote Support, <a href="#revoke-registration-key">revoke the key</a> and then <a href="#create-registration-key">create a new one</a>.</li>
    </ul>
    {{site.data.alerts.end}}

    Your registration key appears in the **Registered Keys** section, which shows the key's name, creation date, and expiration date.

    When you use the registration key to enable Nexus Remote Support, Nexus removes the key from this list.

 <a id="revoke-registration-key"></a>
 ### To Revoke an Unused Registration Key
-If you need to revoke a registration key before it is used or expires:
+You can revoke a registraton key before you use it to enable Nexus Remote Support or before it expires.

 1. [Log in to Qumulo Nexus](https://nexus.qumulo.com/login).